publiclab/publiclab-archive/notes/viechdokter/04-21-2016/and-if-i-flip-it-over-effects-of-a-reversed-polfilter-on-spectra.md

 ---
-title: And if I flip it over?
-Effects of a reversed polfilter on spectra.
+title: 'And if I flip it over?
+Effects of a reversed polfilter on spectra.'
 tagnames: spectrometer, spectrum, polarizing_filter, polfilter, polarisation, angle
 author: viechdokter
 path: /notes/viechdokter/04-21-2016/and-if-i-flip-it-over-effects-of-a-reversed-polfilter-on-spectra.md